MicrosoftDocs/entra-docs/docs/external-id/tenant-restrictions-v2.md

 To configure tenant restrictions, you need:

 - Microsoft Entra ID P1 or P2
-- Account with a role of Global administrator or Security administrator
+- Account with a role of Global Administrator or Security Administrator
 - Windows devices running Windows 10, Windows 11 with the latest updates

 ## Configure server-side tenant restrictions v2 cloud policy